-(After Content Management Systems, website owners had more control of their content publishing)
+(After Content Management Systems, site owners had more control of their content publishing)

-When choosing an online vehicle for your digital business, it’s important to remember that you are the one who needs to be in control.
-If you are a “tech dummy,” consider choosing a vehicle designed for non-technical users.
-Otherwise, you will be stuck with an online vehicle that you can’t drive unless you are being chauffeured everywhere, continually spending money on outsourced services, and waiting around for other people to help you get even the simplest of things done.
+When choosing an online vehicle for your digital business, it’s important to remember that you are the one who will be driving it.
+If you are a “tech dummy,” consider choosing a CMS designed for non-technical users.
+Otherwise, you will be stuck with an online vehicle that you can’t drive unless you are being chauffeured everywhere, continually spending money on outsourced services, and waiting around for others to help you get even the simplest of things done.

-(You need a CMS that puts you in charge of your online vehicle!)
+(You need a CMS that puts you in control of your online vehicle!)

-A WordPress CMS Puts You In Control Of Your Websites
+WordPress Puts Website Owners In Charge Of Their Websites

-The WordPress CMS puts you 100% in charge of your online business presence …
+WordPress puts you in complete control of your online business presence …

-(The WordPress CMS puts you in complete control of your digital presence)
+(The WordPress Content Management System puts you in complete control of your online business presence)

-As we explain in our WordPress Guide For Beginners, WordPress allows non-technical users to be in control of their online business presence and makes the need to outsource most technical areas of your website management to technical experts optional.
+As explained in our WordPress Guide For Beginners, WordPress allows non-technical users to be in control of their web presence and makes the need to outsource most technical areas of your website management to technical experts optional.

 1 – WordPress Is Free